VISTA and San Diego Drug LAWYER

 If you were caught in the process of selling or transporting a drug, you will almost always face felony charges under 11351 (HS), punishable by lengthy stays in state prison.
 The sentence may be increased in cases involving a notably high quantity of drugs —and the larger the quantity, the harder it is to argue that you had no intent to sell the substance.
 The penalties for drug sales with prior convictions for the same crime are particularly harsh and can result in lengthy prison terms.

 While specific penalties vary based on the actual drug in question and the quantity, you will generally face a four-year prison sentence if you are convicted of drug possession for sale.
-Aside from being required to serve a prison sentence, fines and probation period, it’s worth noting that any cash or property seized related to these types of drug crimes will also be subject to forfeiture.
+Aside from being required to serve a prison sentence, fines, and probation period, it’s worth noting that any cash or property seized related to these types of drug crimes will also be subject to forfeiture.

 Drug Cultivation and Manufacturing: 11278 (HS) and 11379.6 (HS)